SeveralTool/PascalAuthenticate/README.md

-# Sistema de Registro y Login en Pascal
+# Sistema de Registro y Login en Pascal | Registration and Login System in Pascal

 Este es un programa simple en Pascal que implementa un sistema de registro y login utilizando una función de hash para verificar las contraseñas.
-El programa fue desarrollado como parte de una tarea de programación.
+El programa fue desarrollado como parte de una tarea de programación para la universidad.

+This is a simple Pascal program that implements a registration and login system using a hash function to verify passwords.
+The program was developed as part of a programming assignment for university.

 ## Descripción del Programa